neilmb/villagefire/index.md

 ## The Setting

-Camp Tahigwa is an old camp on 300 acres of expansive hills, hardwood forests, limestone cliffs, caves, and a meandering trout stream.
+Camp Tahigwa in Northeast Iowa is an old camp on 300 acres of expansive hills, hardwood forests, limestone cliffs, caves, and a meandering trout stream.
 From the moment we arrive we will begin to create the community we love, welcoming each other and opening our circles to include all.
 We will make a home there and work together to care for the land, water, creatures, and people of our community.

 ## Lodging